Become a CASA Volunteer - Give the Gift of Hope

 - Attend one of our informational sessions which will present not only the mission and vision of the organization, but will also discuss both the roles and responsibilities of a CASA volunteer and the application process.
 Sign up here.

-- After you attend an informational session and we review your application, we will get in touch with you to arrange an interview.
+- After you attend an informational session and we review your application, we will get in touch with you to schedule an interview.
 This preliminary interview will provide you with another opportunity to discuss your questions and concerns while you decide if this is the right volunteer opportunity for you.